The CineComedies Lab 2022

 Sponsor of the CineComedies Lab

-I didn’t know him very well.
-I knew I would have to read long synopses and speak at the beginning of a workshop.
-It’s not easy: at the Institute of Audiovisual Arts (IAD), I give workshops lasting a month and a half, where the participants are together every day.
-For the CineComedies Lab residency, on the other hand, 5 candidates were waiting for my opinion on their synopses: I had to get into the intimacy of their projects, be sincere and encourage positive energy.
-I met them all in Liege, where they had to pitch to producers.
-Comedy is very special.
-As a spectator, one can like one genre and a little less another, the tastes of my neighbor will not necessarily be mine.
-And yet, comedy must make people laugh, otherwise the penalty is immediate, unlike non-comedies, which are more likely to be given the benefit of the doubt.
-It is important for the author to have confidence in the laughter he will try to provoke.
-He has to be convinced, just like you are when you tell a joke.
+I knew very little about him.
+I knew I’d have to read long synopses and speak at the start of a workshop.
+It’s not easy: at the Institut des Arts de l’Audiovisuel (IAD), I give workshops lasting a month and a half, where the participants rub shoulders every day.
+For the CineComedies Lab residency, on the other hand, 5 candidates were waiting for my opinion on their synopses: I had to enter into the intimacy of their projects, be sincere and encourage positive energy.
+I met them all again in Liège, where they had to pitch to producers.

 Is the CineComedies Lab useful?

 Go for it!
-It sounds silly, but you have to dare to go for it.
-Read a lot of scripts, watch comedies.
-Watching a movie you like, that you feel close to, for the first time.
-Then watch it again, two or three times, to understand what works, why we like it, why we laugh, to understand the DNA.
-Sharpen your observation skills and observe life, too: you’re never as good as when you tell what’s going on around you.
-Then, start with a short film.
-Find someone to read it, so you’re not alone.
-And, once you are satisfied with your work, find a producer.
-It’s not easy, but it’s a leap of faith.
-A bit like the first time you go up on the big diving board at the pool…
+It sounds silly, but you have to dare to take the plunge.
+Read lots of scripts, watch comedies.
+Watch a film you like, that you feel close to, once.
+Then watch it again, two or three times, to understand what works, why we like it, why we laugh, to grasp its DNA.
+Sharpen your powers of observation and observe life, too: you’re never as good as when you’re telling the story of what’s going on around you.

 YANN MARCHET

-Director of the CineComedies Festival
+Director, CineComedies Festival

-Yann Marchet (notably) co-founded the Lille CineComedies Festival with Jérémie Imbert in 2018.
+Yann Marchet (notably) co-founded the Lille CineComedies Festival with Jérémie Imbert, in 2018.

-How did the CineComedies Lab come to Liege?
+How did the CineComedies Lab come to Liège?

-This first experience enabled us to add another brick to the writing residency: we increased the number of sessions from 2 to 3, with the third and final session consisting of participants pitching to producers at the FIFCL, after spending 3 days in Liège.
-The projects became more mature: some had advanced so far that I hardly recognized them.
-It is a truly enriching experience, which we want to continue and strengthen before opening it to other French-speaking countries.
-We had a Swiss candidate this year!
-We’re delighted to be working with the FIFCL team, and look forward to taking the development a step further.
-Create white cards perhaps, welcome Liège in Lille?
-Together, we’ll see how we can improve the residence in the short and medium term, and then we’ll build bridges…
+This first experience enabled us to add another brick to the writing residency: we went from 2 sessions to 3, the third and last consisting, for the participants, of pitching in front of producers at the FIFCL, after spending 3 days in Liège.
+The projects gained in maturity: some had progressed so far that I hardly recognized them.
+It was a truly enriching experience, which we intend to continue and consolidate before opening it up to other French-speaking countries.
+This year, we had a Swiss candidate!

-And in theaters?
+And in theatres?

 Winner – Angie & Cie

-On the advice of filmmakers such as Alain Resnais and Pascal Bonitzer, she then concentrated on writing.
+Following the advice of filmmakers such as Alain Resnais and Pascal Bonitzer, she then concentrated on writing.
 She is also a director and producer.

-How and why did you turn to the CineComedies Lab?
+Why did you turn to the CineComedies Lab?

 How did the residency go?

-Like a big burst of creative energy!
-While I was working on another series, this interlude helped me to refocus on Angie & Co, to see what was missing and what was good about my project.
-Fadette Drouard and Benoît Mariage put things straight, gave their feelings and shared their expertise.
-The Lab allowed me to give a real shape to this project.
-I come from auteur cinema, and I felt a bit alone and helpless in front of what I refused to see as a “rom com”.
-This residency was like saying “if you’re going to do it, do it right”.
-I did it, I had a lot of fun and I realized that, contrary to what I thought, not all comedy writers are great depressives: the 4 boys I shared this residency with were very funny, coming from very different universes and styles.
-We exchanged a lot: the residency also consists in reading the projects of the others, to give them a constructive feedback.
-The week in Belgium, at the time of the FIFCL, was also very productive: when the objective is to pitch in front of professionals, you concentrate on the essentials, reduce and simplify.
-And orality allows to express other things, to go faster than writing, in front of the representatives of big houses.
-What’s more, we were magnificently welcomed!
+It was like a huge creative boost!
+While I was working on another series, this interlude helped me to refocus on Angie & Cie, to see what was missing and what was good about my project.
+Fadette Drouard and Benoît Mariage put things back on track, gave their feedback and shared their expertise.
+The Lab enabled me to give real shape to this project.
+Coming from an auteur cinema background, I was feeling a bit alone and helpless in the face of what I refused to see as a “rom com”.
+This residency was like saying “if you’re going to do it, do it thoroughly”.
+I did it, I had a lot of fun and I realized that, contrary to what I thought, not all comedy writers are great depressives: the 4 boys I shared this residency with were very funny, coming from very different worlds and styles.
+We exchanged a lot: the residency also involved reading each other’s projects and giving them constructive feedback.

 What next?

-Since I was working on another project at the same time, I wasn’t able to send everything right after the FIFCL, but Angie & Cie went to various producers I met in Liège.
+Since I was working on another project at the same time, I wasn’t able to send it all right after the FIFCL, but Angie & Cie went to various producers I met in Liège.
 I took advantage of my second project, presented in Paris, to continue talking about it, since I had mastered the pitch!
 What would be great is for Angie & Cie to be screened at a future FIFCL: it would be a great way of bringing things full circle!

 OLIVIER LEVALLOIS